quaintm/octopus/bugs-and-to-do.md

 - [ ] case details: see case lead on core form
 - [ ] auto-add creator to case if not admin and not case lead
 - [X] case lead change doesn't work
+- [X] remap links on front page to non-admin protected

 ##Notes from demo: